- 1 How Much is an Amputation Worth in New York?

 Lost Wages or Income & Vocational Training for an Amputee

 Also not mentioned in the study was the cost of lost wages or income.
-Lost wages can reach into the millions.
+Lost wages can be millions of dollars.
 Although occupational therapy was looked at, the cost of retraining for a different job was not included.

 Often overlooked is the fact that an amputee who was not working at the time of the injury occurred in an accident may still be able to obtain money for lost income and occupational training.
 Just because someone injured in an accident was not working at the time of the accident, doesn’t mean that person isn’t allowed to be unemployed forever.

-Wages and income in New York is substantially higher than other parts of the country and the cost of vocational training is also substantially higher.
+Wages and income in New York are substantially higher than in other parts of the country and the cost of vocational training is also substantially higher.

 Other Lifetime Costs an Amputee Faces

-Additional costs of an amputation include home construction modifications, vehicle modifications, help at home, and more.
+Additional costs of amputation include home construction modifications, vehicle modifications, help at home, and more.